The Talk Test Explained: How to Gauge Effort Without Gadgets

 The talk test is also arguably more useful than a basic rate of perceived exertion (RPE) scale because it is slightly less subjective.

-Though it’s definitely not an exact science, it is true that you should be getting more breathless the harder you are working, so performing the talk test will help you base your assessment of exercise intensity on a little more than a completely subjective RPE evaluation.
+Though it’s definitely not an exact science, you should indeed be getting more breathless the harder you are working, so performing the talk test will help you base your assessment of exercise intensity on a little more than a completely subjective RPE evaluation.

 Two people running performing the talk test.

-There isn’t a specific protocol for how to do the talk test.
+There isn’t a specific protocol for conducting the talk test.
 The general idea is that you want to assess how easily you can speak in full sentences.

-If you are running with a friend or exercising side by side with a partner, you can simply see how easy it is to fluidly carry on a normal conversation.
+If you’re running with a friend or exercising side by side with a partner, you can simply see how easy it is to carry on a normal conversation fluidly.

-• If you can speak in full sentences, but it’s kind of difficult, or you feel pretty breathless after doing so, you are in the moderate-intensity exercise zone, somewhere between 50 to 75% of your maximum heart rate.
+• If you can speak in full sentences, but it’s more difficult, and are breathing a bit harder, you are in the moderate-intensity exercise zone, somewhere between 50 to 75% of your maximum heart rate.

 • If you’re struggling to string together a full sentence without having to grab breaths in between words, you are doing high-intensity exercise at or above 75% of your maximum heart rate.